 Custom Web Server

-You can run the'pnpm run new 'command in the project root directory to enable the "Custom Web Serve" function:
+Developers can execute the pnpm run new command in the project root directory to enable the "Custom Web Server" feature:

 ?
-Please select the type of element to create: New "Custom Web Server" source code directory
+Select element type: Create "Custom Web Server" source directory

 After executing the command, register the @modern-js/plugin-server plugin in modern.config.ts: